 Some specific dishes require high heat, and you only get to achieve this with a wok.
 Unlike frying pans, a wok can handle super high heat.
 High heat, like the one used in most Chinese restaurants, does not affect the coating of the wok.
 Most frying pans are non-stick and are not safe for cooking at high temperatures.

-Woks are designed for stir frying, a cooking method which creates a lot of smoke.
+Woks are designed for stir-frying, a cooking method that creates a lot of smoke.
 You may experience too much smoke when cooking with a wok.
 So you may need to use it in a well-ventilated room.

 Hard to maintain

 A wok, like any other kitchen utensil, requires maintenance.
 It needs to be seasoned before and after every use.
 However, some materials like carbon steel don’t require seasoning as they tend to create their own natural non-stick surface over time.
 Even so, you will need to make sure your steelwork isn’t exposed to moisture to prevent corrosion.
 A wok that’s not likely to get affected by moisture is a stainless-steel wok.

 A frying pan, also known as a French skillet, is normally shallow with a flat bottom and features a long handle.
 It is wide and has a sloppy or slanting side to make it easy for you to flip, turn or remove food from it.
 Frying pans are ideal for searing, sautéing, and scrambling.

 A pan is simple cookware that is easy and safe to use.
 Here are a few advantages that make a frying pan a better option.